127 Comments

 Trump, at 11:30am EST press conference the day after the accident, directly blamed DEI.
 (The media's old go-to, the phrase "without evidence," has made a return-appearance.)

-This followed Vice President Vance also making such remarks, more indirectly and diplomatically.
+This followed Vice President Vance also making similar remarks, more indirectly and diplomatically.
 Trump came in and wasted not even five seconds before directly blaming DEI.
 "We only want psychologically superior people" to be air-traffic controllers, said Trump.
-He repeated the claim repeatedly in a variety of way.
-Asked for proof, he said "Because I have common sense."
+He repeated the claim in a variety of way.
+Asked for proof, he said: "Because I have common sense."

 I'd say your Dec 2023 "DIE in the Air" column is in the spotlight, one way or another; whether it's jumping the gun on the true cause or not, due to the usual loose talk by DJT.